Installing Forem on Windows 10

 exec $SHELL

-One can verify rbenv
+One can verify rbenv installation using the rbenv-doctor script with the

 following commands: